Personal profile

 Ethnic minority careers in the energy sector (2023-24)

-UKERC Networking fund
+Funder: UKERC Networking fund (Co-Investigator)

-With Dr Mehreen Gul Herriot Watt University Scotland
+With Mehreen Gul (Herriot Watt University Scotland)

 Exploring minority ethnic doctors' career transitions in medicine: a life course approach (2022-25)

-ESRC Transforming Working Lives grant
+Funder: ESRC Transforming Working Lives grant (Co-Investigator)

 Minoritized Ethnic heritage employees’ progression to Senior Leadership (2022-25)

-Greater Manchester Housing Project Knowledge Transfer Partnership
+Funder: Greater Manchester Housing Project Knowledge Transfer Partnership (Co-Investigator)

-With Julia Rouse, Manchester Metropolitan University UK
+With Julia Rouse (Manchester Metropolitan University UK)

 Highly skilled refugees’ experiences in the UK workplace (2021-23)

-With Renaisi London
+Partner: Renaisi London

 Highly skilled women’s careers in the Finance Industry (2020-24)